croaky/sinatra-effigy/README.md

 Conventions
 -----------

-Assumes matching files at views/*.rb and templates/*.html.
+Assumes matching Ruby files at views/ and HTML files at templates/.

 Use a string if you need directories: